Vector35/binaryninja-api/docs/dev/plugins.md

 ## Writing Plugins

 First, take a look at some of the [example](https://github.com/Vector35/binaryninja-api/tree/dev/python/examples) plugins, or some of the [community](https://github.com/Vector35/community-plugins) plugins to get a feel for different APIs you might be interested in.
-Of course, the full [API](https://api.binary.ninja/) docs are online and available offline via the `Help`/`Open Python Reference...`.
+Of course, the full [API](https://api.binary.ninja/) docs are online and available offline via the `Help`/`Open Python API Reference...`.

 To start, we suggest you download the [sample plugin](https://github.com/Vector35/sample_plugin) as a template since it contains all of the elements you're likely to need.